 High levels of anxiety can be debilitating.
 If you have struggled with anxiety, you may have been given the prescription Ativan to help reduce anxious feelings.
 Ativan is a sedative-hypnotic or tranquilizer medication used primarily to treat anxiety, insomnia, and some types of seizures.
-It belongs to the benzodiazepine class of medications and as such, has been found to be habit forming and addictive.
+It belongs to the benzodiazepine class of medications and as such, is habit-forming and addictive.

-Some people abuse Ativan, taking more than prescribed in order to experience that relaxed feeling and euphoria.
-Or, they use other drugs, including alcohol, with Ativan, and thecombination can be deadly.
+Some people abuse Ativan, taking more than prescribed to experience that relaxed feeling and euphoria.
+Or, they use other drugs, including alcohol, with Ativan, and the combination can be deadly.

-Not everyone who gets addicted to Ativan get their pills from doctors.
-Some get their pills on the streets and end up getting hooked to them.
+Not everyone who gets addicted to Ativan gets their pills from doctors.
+Some get their pills on the streets and end up getting hooked on them.
 Regardless of how you have become addicted to Ativan, it is in your best interest to gradually taper off the drug because long-term abuse can damage your mental and physical health.

 Once you are addicted, your body will experience withdrawal symptoms when coming off the drug.
 Note that tapering off benzodiazepines is recommended by doctors rather than stopping cold turkey, which can be very dangerous.